A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 We all share the same needs.
 These needs are our birthright as human beings.
 But when something blocks or challenges these inalienable rights, we begin to exhibit strange behavior.

-Driven by fear because we don’t feel accepted, loved, or respected, we often behave irrationally and impulsively in our attempt to resolve an unmet basic human need.
+Driven by fear because we don’t feel accepted, loved, or respected, we often behave irrationally and impulsively to try to meet an unmet basic human need.

 Generally speaking, the true motivation behind our irrational behavior exists outside of our awareness.
 That is, when something threatens our physiological, safety, social, or esteem needs, we don’t see why we’re behaving as we do.